MultiSafepay/docs/content/integrations/prestashop-1-7.md

 ## Refunds

 - [Full and partial refunds](/docs/refund-payments/) are supported in your MultiSafepay dashboard and backend.
-- [Pay later refunds](/docs/refund-payments#pay-later-refunds) are only supported in your dashboard.
+- [BNPL refunds](/docs/refund-payments#bnpl-refunds) are only supported in your dashboard.

 <details id="how-to-disable-api-refunds">
 <summary>How to disable API refunds</summary>